braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 ---

-# Company wide settings management
+# Company-wide settings management

-## Company settings page
+## Company Settings page

 The [Company Settings][1] page allows you to change the name of your company, set your time zone and request to delete your company.